lsst-sqre/nublado1/README.md

 Copy the template (`jld-fileserver-pv.template.yml`) to a working file, replace the `name` field with something making it unique (such as the cluster-plus-namespace), and replace the `server` field with the IP address of the NFS service.
+Replace the `storage` field with a value a little bit smaller than the physical volume size (empirically, 95% seems to work well).
 Then just create the resource with `kubectl create -f` against your working file.

 If your Kubernetes provider also provides an NFS server, you can skip